Video & Media

 How much storage do dailies require for a feature film?

-A typical feature film shooting for 40-60 days at 3-5TB per day generates 120-300TB of raw camera data.
-Proxy files are roughly 10-20x smaller, so the proxy archive runs 6-30TB.
+A typical feature film generates hundreds of terabytes of raw camera data.
+Proxy files are much smaller, typically tens of terabytes.
 Most productions keep both: originals on LTO tape archive for the required retention period, and proxies on active cloud storage for ongoing post-production access.

 What proxy format is best for dailies?

 ProRes Proxy and DNxHD 36 are industry standards for offline editing proxies.
 They balance file size with quality and compatibility.
-For review-only purposes, H.264 at 10-20 Mbps provides smaller files that stream efficiently while maintaining enough quality to evaluate focus, exposure, and performance.
+For review-only purposes, H.264 at efficient bitrates provides smaller files that stream efficiently while maintaining enough quality to evaluate focus, exposure, and performance.
 The choice depends on whether proxies will also be used for offline editing or purely for review.

 How do you handle dailies for multi-location shoots?